data61/gnaf/gnaf-indexer/README.md

 This project loads JSON address data from `gnaf-extractor` into a [Lucene](https://lucene.apache.org/) index.
-Originally Elasticsearch was used, but it was found that significant tweaks to scoring were required for good results and this was easiest achieved in raw Lucene (version 6.2 also provided significant speed improvements).
+Originally Elasticsearch was used, but it was found that significant tweaks to scoring were required for good results and this was easiest achieved in raw Lucene (which also provided significant speed improvements).

 ## Configuration